Skip to content

 Which bills count

 A bill is counted toward a reform only if it does what the reform's paper section calls for.
-Several bills in the 119th Congress touch the same problem areas without meeting the literal criterion: a stock-trading bill that only requires disclosure rather than divestment, a foreign-lobbying bill that covers only five adversary nations rather than all foreign governments, a redistricting bill that adds public-comment requirements without mandating an independent commission.
+Several bills in the 119th Congress touch the same problem areas without meeting the literal criterion.
+A stock-trading bill that only requires disclosure rather than divestment, a foreign-lobbying bill that covers only five adversary nations rather than all foreign governments, a redistricting bill that adds public-comment requirements without mandating an independent commission.
 Those bills appear on each reform page under Related bills not counted, with a one-line reason each.
 Their cosponsors are not credited toward the reform.

 Where the 119th Congress has no bill that meets the reform's criterion at all, the reform page says so plainly.
 Member scoring on that reform draws on cosponsorship of prior-Congress bills that did match.
-Foreign-lobbying is in this position today: the two 119th bills sometimes labeled as foreign-lobbying reforms cover only a slice of the problem.
-The vehicles the paper endorses, the Congressional and Executive Foreign Lobbying Ban Act and the Fighting Foreign Influence Act, are both 117th Congress bills awaiting reintroduction.
+When a reform has both a House and a Senate version, cosponsoring either one counts as full support.

-What the scoring misses
+What the reform scoring misses

-Several reforms have bills carried almost entirely by one party.
-That makes the headline percentage a measure of cosponsorship on those specific bills, not a measure of underlying agreement with the reform.
-A 0% figure for one party often means “has not cosponsored this vehicle,” not “opposes the reform.”
-A Republican who would vote for the Democracy For All Amendment if it reached the floor but has not signed on as a cosponsor will show as Unknown.
+Cosponsorship is a high bar.
+Many members will vote for a reform at floor stage without ever publicly signing on.
+Several reforms also have bills carried almost entirely by one party, which makes the headline percentage a measure of cosponsorship on those specific bills, not of underlying agreement.
+A 0% figure for one party often means it has not cosponsored this vehicle, not that it opposes the reform.
+A Republican who would vote for the Democracy For All Amendment if it reached the floor, but has not signed on, shows as Unknown.

 Data sources

+Member portraits come from unitedstates/images, a public-domain headshot collection.
+New members sometimes have no portrait posted yet, so the site falls back to a generic silhouette.
 Map geometry uses the U.S. Census Bureau 2024 Cartographic Boundary Files for congressional districts and us-atlas for state outlines.
-ZIP code lookup runs through Geocodio, which handles the case where a single ZIP code touches more than one congressional district.
+ZIP code lookup runs through Geocodio, which handles the case where a single ZIP code touches more than one district.

 Back to the reforms